 The core elements: Risk, Capacity, Negligence

 The Risk-Capacity Model is a simple simulation of the survival of a system.
 The system might represent an organisation, market, nation, or Life on Earth.
-The three main parts the Risk-Capacity model are:
+The four main variables the Risk-Capacity model are:

-- Risk — the chance that the system has of terminating in any time period
+- Risk (middle variable) — the chance of the system terminating in a time period

 The core message of the model is: if the growth of risks exceeds our ability to reduce risks, then the expected lifespan of the system is short.